oh2mp/the_lux/README.md

 ![The light unassebled](img/20210320_230801.jpg)

-I got an idea that I should modify it so that I could use it eg. on Earth Hour, Venetian Festival or just for fun eg. in the dark late summer nights.
+I got an idea that I should modify it so that I could use it eg. on Earth Hour, Venetian Festival or just for fun in the dark nights.

 I had several meters of 12V RGB strip, so I decided to make a helix of it around a plastic tube and put it in the light and make an ESP2866 driver for it.
 The strip was consuming about 10W/m of power when